Perth, Western Australia, set to host the 2024 WTTC Global Summit in October

 Domestic visitor spending is anticipated to reach almost $180BN, an uplift of almost 31% since 2019, whilst international visitor spending is projected to recover to $65.7BN and be within touching distance of the 2019 peak.

-See all the data in our Australia Travel & Tourism Economic Impact Report on the WTTC Research Hub.
+See all the data in our Australia Travel & Tourism Economic Impact Research on the WTTC Research Hub.

 Editors Notes